fccm/ocaml-sfml/README.txt

 to the author of SFML, Laurent Gomila: https://www.paypal.com/cgi-bin/webscr/?cmd=_s-xclick&hosted_button_id=TYJ2XQPG3SXPG

-If you want to donate something to the author of the ocaml bindings: https://www.paypal.com/donate?business=monnier.florent@gmail.com&item_name=ocaml-sfml
+If you want to donate something to the authors of the ocaml bindings: https://www.paypal.com/donate?business=monnier.florent@gmail.com&item_name=ocaml-sfml